Photography and Digital Imaging

 - You will get hands-on experience with portraiture, product, studio and location photography.

-- You will learn how to use the latest developments in digital photo technology: digital SLR cameras, high-end digital capture backs and digital capture technology.
+- You will learn how to use the latest developments in digital photo technology: digital SLR cameras, high-end digital capture backs, motion capture and video editing techniques.

-- You will gain familiarity with the complete digital workflow process: from input to file management to color management through image output.
+- You will gain familiarity with the complete digital workflow process: from RAW processing to file management to color management through image output.

 - You will learn how to develop a professional portfolio that showcases your creativity and skills.